-This Buttermilk Cornbread recipe is one of my oldies but goodies.
-It is a tried and true recipe that I have worked on refining over the years to get it just right.
+This old-fashioned cornbread recipe is one of my tried and true recipes that I have worked on refining over the years to get it just right.
+The result is a perfectly balanced southern-style cornbread with the right amount of sweetness that isn't too crumbly, or excessively moist like cake.

 Dry vs Moist Cornbread